 We are working to help as many homeowners go solar as possible.
 We also want to help grow a strong, vibrant solar market in the region.
-We have been organizing solar cooperatives since 2007, facilitating more than 240 solar co-ops nationwide with thousands of co-op members, resulting in over 37 MW of contracted residential solar.
+We've been organizing solar cooperatives since 2007, facilitating 354 different solar co-ops with thousands of co-op members, resulting in over 58 MW of contracted residential solar.